 The Ogunquit Museum of American Art (OMAA) was founded by Lost Generation artist Henry Strater and opened in 1953.
 Closely connected to two of America’s earliest art colonies that directly contributed to the roots of American modernism, the OMAA today houses a permanent collection of important paintings, sculptures, drawings, prints, and photographs from the late 1800s to the present.
 A short walk from Perkins Cove, the museum and its three acres of sculpture gardens overlook Narrow Cove and the Atlantic Ocean.
 The museum would love to host homeschooling groups for educational tours and art-making sessions.
 Contact the Education & Community Outreach Fellow (scordery@ogunquitmuseum.org) to arrange a group tour.

-A museum created to celebrate an event.
-Initially conceived as a way for the City of Old Town to celebrate the nations bicentennial, The Old Town Museum now is dedicated to preserving the heritage of Old Town and the surrounding area.
-During the summer, the Old Town Museum host numerous "Sunday Afternoon Programs", some of which are historical in nature while others are pure entertainment.
-One of the purposes of these programs is to attract visitors that might otherwise not come to the museum to see the changing displays.
-These displays cover an eclectic mix from Old Town's past.
-A sampling of these include displays relating to Old Town's past in the lumbering industry, materials and equipment from some professional establishments, simulations of rooms in early homes, wood carvings of Old Town artist Bernard Langlais and a prized birch bark canoe.
+Initially conceived as a way for the City of Old Town to celebrate the nation's bicentennial, the Old Town Museum now is dedicated to preserving the heritage of Old Town and the surrounding area.
+During the summer, the Old Town Museum hosts numerous "Sunday Afternoon Programs", some of which are historical in nature while others are pure entertainment.
+Some displays Old Town's past in the lumbering industry, materials and equipment from some professional establishments, simulations of rooms in early homes, wood carvings of Old Town artist Bernard Langlais, and a prized birch bark canoe.

 Hudson MuseumOrono